yiyunlinch/zahnihero/README.md

 ![ZahniHero Prototype](images/all.jpg)

 Originally, I planned to use the SW-420 vibration sensor (first row, left).
-However, during testing, the sensor couldn’t reliably distinguish between tooth brushing and non-brushing activity — the output values ranged unpredictably from 100 to 1000.
+However, during testing, the sensor couldn’t reliably distinguish between tooth brushing and non-brushing activity — The ADC output values ranged unpredictably from 100 to 1000.

 So I tried two other vibration sensors: the ADXL335 (first row, middle) and a piezoelectric sensor (first row, right), as well as the INMP441 microphone (second row).
 Among the two vibration sensors, the ADXL335 gave relatively satisfactory results.
 Although the values were still a bit unstable, the difference between brushing and not brushing was noticeably larger.
 Tested picture below.